 Areas of Study and Interest

 Japanese memory and representation of Asia Pacific War experience

 Natsume Sôseki and the Modernization of Japan

 Unresolved Issues from Modern Wars in Asia

 Trauma, Repetition and Recovery in Modern Japanese Literature and Film

-“Critical Postwar War Literature: Trauma, Narrative Memory and Responsible History”, in Rachael Hutchinson R. & Leith Morton, eds., The Routledge Handbook of Modern Japanese Literature (forthcoming, 2016)
+“Critical Postwar War Literature: Trauma, Narrative Memory and Responsible History”, in Rachael Hutchinson R. & Leith Morton, eds., The Routledge Handbook of Modern Japanese Literature (May, 2016)